TravelModellingGroup/Documentation/tmg-documentation/1.6/gtamodel/user_guide/file_formats/network_scenario_format.md

 |--------|--------|--------|--------|--------|
 |line=T501|1|1|0.5|1|

+> [!Warning]
+> In GTAModel V4.1+ if the transit line is going to go through Surface Transit Speed Updating,
+> such as bus routes, the speed attribute will be overridden during transit assignment.
+> If you wish to control a bus line's speed you will need to work with the `@erow_speed` transit segment extra attribute
+> setting it to the speed you wish for the segment in km/h otherwise the global EROW speed will be applied.

 ## Aggregation (.csv)
 This file is the Transit Aggregation Selection Table, which contains the transit lines and how the headway is to be calculated for each line if a Transit Service Table file is used for that line.
 It contains two columns: